ttab/textbit/README.md

 The default component for the plugin must not have a specified type.
 The type is in that case inherited from the plugin name.

 If the default component have sub components they should have a type specified.
 The type will be appended to the default component type.
-Example:
+Examples:

 ```javascript
 const OembedVideo: MimerPlugin = {